METILGEL

 In frying or baking, the firm layer created by methyl cellulose can help speed up the cooking of the interior by keeping the heat inside the food.
 This is especially useful for creating crispy exteriors with juicy interiors.

-Can I combine Methylgel with other gelling or thickening agents?
+Can I combine Metilgel with other gelling or thickening agents?

 Yes, it is compatible with many other hydrocolloids such as agar-agar or guar gum, allowing chefs to experiment with more complex or customized textures.